 All equipment must be in good working order and PAT tested if applicable, meeting all relevant health & safety standards.

-The Provider will ensure that each session will demonstrate the cooking of a range of healthy nutritious dishes, followed by group evaluation of the dishes and feedback about likes and dislikes and how the dishes might support a healthy lifestyle.
-Every participant will receive a recipe booklet to accompany the course.
+The Provider will ensure that each session will demonstrate the cooking of a range of healthy nutritious dishes agreed with the Council, followed by group evaluation of the dishes and feedback about likes and dislikes and how the dishes might support a healthy lifestyle.
+Every participant will receive a recipe booklet to accompany the course to be provided by the provider.

-The Provider will ensure that each session will aim to accommodate a minimum of 5 individuals and up to a maximum of 40.
+The Provider will work with the Local Authority commissioner to ensure that each session will aim to accommodate a minimum of 5 individuals and up to a maximum of 40.

 The Provider shall ensure the delivery of basic cooking skills to participants, giving them the opportunity to learn about different types of food in the context of a balanced diet (using ‘The eat well plate’), helping them plan, budget, prepare and cook meals, gain an understanding of the need to avoid the consumption of foods high in salt, sugar and fat and increase the consumption of fruit and vegetables.